hotosm/fAIr/docs/overview/evaluation.md

 ![Ten touching buildings, predicted as one merged shape.
 Pixel overlap stays high, but only one object is found where there are ten.](../assets/pixel-vs-object.svg)

-For example, ten touching buildings can be predicted as one merged shape that covers almost the same pixels.
-Pixel IoU stays high, around 98 percent, because only the thin gaps between buildings are missed, yet the object count is wrong: one found where there are ten.
-Object-level metrics count objects and catch this; pixel-level metrics cannot tell one merged shape from ten separate footprints.
+Pixel IoU can sit near 98 percent while ten touching buildings are predicted as a single shape, so object-level metrics are the ones that catch the merge.

 ## Example: the buildings model